-- If a check is written to you from the IRA provider, you have 60 days to place into the 401(k) without the IRS labeling the rollover as a “distribution”.
+- If a check is written to you from the IRA provider, you have 60 days to place it into the 401(k) without the IRS labeling the rollover as a “distribution.”

 How To Report the Rollover on Your Tax Return

-- Your IRA brokerage will send you a Form 1099-R that will show how much money you took out of your IRA.
+- Your IRA brokerage will send you a Form 1099-R showing how much money you took out of your IRA.

 Pros And Cons

 - Easier to maintain: Consolidating retirement accounts into one account.

 - 72(t) Distribution: If you leave your job, you could start tapping your 401(k) as early as age 55 with a 72(t) distribution.
 Qualified distributions can’t begin until 59½ unless you start a series of substantially equal distributions of at least one distribution per year for at least five years or until you turn 59½, whichever comes last.

 - Larger contribution limits: In 2023, the contribution limit is rising to $22,500 ($30,000 for those over 50) for a 401(k) and $6,500 ($7,500) for an IRA.